High-resolution retrieval workflow with SpectralModel#

 Let’s run the retrieval.
 We will use very few live points and data points for speed.
 In a real high-resolution case, 100 live points can be enough to obtain reasonably defined posteriors.

-This example should run in a couple of minutes, but a typical retrieval on a cluster can take several hours, depending mostly on the number of live points, the number of retrieved parameters, and the number of CPUs used.
+This example should run in a several minutes on multiple processes, but a typical retrieval on a cluster can take several hours, depending mostly on the number of live points, the number of retrieved parameters, and the number of CPUs used.

 %%time